Cleaning Up Your Work Truck Can Impact the Bottom Line

 Solutions to reduce truck weight and clutter

 Slips, trips and falls can be costly for employers and workers.
 These accidents can result in lost productivity and missed work days, increased insurance premiums or workers’ compensation claims, and costs associated with training replacement workers.
-Slips, trips and falls are the second-leading cause of accidental death on the jobsite, behind motor vehicles, and one of the most frequently reported jobsite injuries.
+Slips, trips and falls are the second-leading cause of accidental death on the jobsite, and one of the most frequently reported jobsite injuries.
 They make up 25 percent of annual reported claims, according to the U.S. Department of Labor.
 Too many recordable injuries on the job can also result in investigation and/or fines from OSHA.

 Less wear and tear for extended life